trendscenter/gift/doc/web/updates/README.md

 # **GIFT Updates**

+For newer updates (than May 15, 2025), please click directly at the file in the list above (on [github.com](https://github.com/trendscenter/gift/edit/master/doc/web/updates)).

 ## GIFT 4.0.6.0 (May 15, 2025):
 - Added missing modalityType option
 - Added Domains to Neuromark_sMRI_3.0_modelorder-100_3x3x3.txt (v4.0.5.32)